destacey/Moda/docs/work.md

 The workflow configuration links work states, work state categories, and the order to the workflow.

 ## Work State
-The name of the stage within the workflow.
+Represents the state within a workflow.
 Each work state can be used in many workflows.

 The name of the work state cannot be changed.
 A new name represents a new work state.